thoom/restup/README.md

 Thoom::RestClient
 =================

-The RestClient works with APIs that use Basic Authentication.
+The RestClient works out of the box with APIs that use Basic Authentication (though this is not required).
 To use other forms of authentication, custom headers can either be passed with each request or stored in the config file as described below.

-It uses a `.restclient.yml` file to pull in defaults and provides several shortcut methods that can simplify using a REST-based API.
+If a `.restclient.yml` file exists, the client will pull in defaults and provide several shortcut methods that can simplify using a REST-based API.

-If the API uses form encoded input, you need to define your post in JSON format.
+If the API uses form encoded input, you can define your post in JSON format.
 The client will encode it automatically.

 Installation